blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/How to Scale my Website for Small Screens.md

 By default `initial-scaling` is set to 1, and `maximum-scaling` is set to 10.
 This is okay.

-`user-scalability` is set to yes, and anything else would viol
+`user-scalability` is set to yes, and anything else would violate Web Content Accessibility Guidelines (WCAG).
 # Viewport values
 ### Mull Viewport:
 | Viewport Size (w x h px) | Viewport Outer Size (w x h px - reported by Firefox) | DPR (reported by Mull) | DPR (reported by Firefox) | Scaling |